microsoft/Windows-driver-samples/wpd/WpdServiceSampleDriver/README.md

 ---
 topic: sample
-description: Demonstrates how to extend the WpdHelloWorldDriver sample so that it supports a simulated device with a Contacts device service.
+description: "Demonstrates how to extend the WpdHelloWorldDriver sample so that it supports a simulated device with a Contacts device service."
 languages:
 - cpp
 products: